 Submit evidence of the Title IV Program evaluation.
-Evidence could include a district self-evaluation, a detailed process of how the district conducted the annual evaluation and results, board presentation with results, meeting agenda, minutes, handouts, etc. (ESEA section 4106).
+Evidence could include a district self-evaluation, a detailed process of how the district conducted the annual evaluation and a summary of the results, board presentation with results, meeting agenda, minutes, handouts, etc. (ESEA section 4106).
 Label as Submission SSAE01.